 Employers have a duty to provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.

-Selection and types of RPE
+Selection of RPE

 Selection of the type of RPE required to be worn by employees depends on factors including:

 - the duration of the activity